mikaelmurto/Website-Project/README.md

 #### 00A - Introduction to the Internet and WWW (Quiz)

-- 10 quoestions about Internet and WWW
+- 10 questions about Internet and WWW
    - Done with score 4.5/5

 #### 00B - Tutustu opintojaksolla käytettäviin työkaluihin